TheNewEconomy/TNE-Bukkit/Docs/Configurations/Main.md

             #The file to which all the data will be saved
             File: economy.tne

+        #All configurations relating to direct SQL transactions
+        Transactions:

+            #Whether or not to cache data
+            Cache: true

+            #How long(in seconds) until the cached data should be stored
+            Update: 600

         #All configurations relating to the MySQL Database
         MySQL: